ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/material_editor.rst.txt

 This color box allows you to choose a color to apply to the diffuse texture, in case there is no texture, this takes the place of the texture as a solid color.

 .. note::
-        If the texture is present, this color works in accordance with the :ref:`colorize_strength`
+        This color works in accordance with the :ref:`colorize_strength`

 .. image:: _static/_images/material_editor/me_diffuse_color.png
     :align: center